 Pattern and repetition are an integral part of our everyday lives.
 Visually we find it in nature, textiles, architecture, and objects in our environments.
 Physically we use it in rituals, ceremonies, and meditations.
 Audibly we hear it in music, mantras, and machinery.
 Using encaustic in combination with surface design and mark-making techniques on fabric, this workshop will explore pattern and repetition in art.
 Students will explore their own interest in this topic and encouraged to develop personal images, motifs and marks.
 This class is intended for those with working experience of encaustic at an intermediate or advanced level.
 Instruction will be given on silk painting, sun printing, batik, stamping wax, tjanting tools, layering, and stenciling to create patterns and unique marks on silk and how to incorporate it into encaustic.
 Students will create a series of repeated images on small panels and individual pieces that address their interests and ideas.
 Discussions and examples will include uses of pattern and repetition conceptually as well as compositionally.

 June 14-15, 2018, Valley Oak Quilt Guild, Tulare, CA

-I will be teaching a day and a half long workshop on Upcycled Clothing for the Valley Oak Guild on June 14-15, 2018, in Tulare, CA. I will also be presenting a talk and trunk show titled: the Myth of Creative Genius.
+April will be teaching a day and a half long workshop on Upcycled Clothing for the Valley Oak Guild on June 14-15, 2018, in Tulare, CA. She will also be presenting a talk and trunk show titled: the Myth of Creative Genius.

 Beginning with a new or gently used garment, the participants in this workshop will create a one-of-a kind wearable art piece using the Textile Design Stencils and features Jacquard's Lumiere and Neopaque paints.
 The process of upcycling, or repurposing garments, is a perfect way to transform a boring garment into a fun and unique piece of wearable art.This experience can be extremely rewarding and gratifying.